 These are just a few of my favourites and the ones that I use on a daily basis to make work just that little bit simpler… Now before I post this, Ctrl A, Ctrl +.

-Author: Shane Sibraa, Asia Pacific Managing Director of Argyll Scott Contact Shane on firstname.lastname@example.orgPosted about 5 years ago
+Author: Shane Sibraa, Asia Pacific Managing Director of Argyll Scott Contact Shane on firstname.lastname@example.orgPosted over 7 years ago